vertigis/meridian-design/docs/design-language.md

 ![list](/img/list/selected-item.png "Hover Item State")

-When a hover state is evoked, it cannot rely on simply a colour change.
-There must be a stage change that shows there is a differentiation to pull them into WCAG compliance.
-There is typically a background colour shift, as well as a side border colour added.
-Hover states will always include a styling change, and the background colour will get a gradient.
+When a hover state is triggered, it cannot just rely on a colour change.
+There also must be a state change that shows the differentiation.
+For example, in our programs, there is a background colour change, as well as the addition of a side border colour.
+Hover states will must always include a styling change, and the background colour will get a gradient.

 ### Focus

 ![list](/img/list/list-focused.png "Focused Item State")

-Focus indicators are a good best practice as an easy way to identify against the rest of the present design elements.
-Focus states must be distinct from the hover state to make them distinct when using a keyboard for navigation.
+Focus indicators provide an easy way to identify currently active elements, against the rest of the design elements.
+Focus states must be unique from the hover state to make them distinct when using a keyboard for navigation.
 Focus states have a triple border design, so that regardless of the background they are implemented on, they will always be visible and easy to identify.

 ### Selected/Active